-- If an immediate family member passes away, you are entitled to three days' paid leave (if you have been working there for six months). - If someone close to you passes away, you are entitled to one day of paid leave (if you have been working there for six months). - If you haven't been working there for six months continuously, you can still qualify for bereavement leave if you have worked an average of 10 hours per week and at least one hour every week or 40 hours per month. - Remember, you can also come to an agreement with your employer even if you have been working for less than six months!
+- If an immediate family member passes away, you are entitled to three days' paid leave (if you have been working there for six months). - If you or your partner have either a miscarriage or still birth, you are entitled to three days' paid leave (if you have been working there for six months). - If someone close to you passes away, you are entitled to one day of paid leave (if you have been working there for six months). - If you haven't been working there for six months continuously, you can still qualify for bereavement leave if you have worked an average of 10 hours per week and at least one hour every week or 40 hours per month. - Remember, you can also come to an agreement with your employer even if you have been working for less than six months!